wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Now when you move the slider, you should see the values changing in the console.

-Now what we need to do is pull out the value and the name of the input.
-Add `console.log(event.currentTarget.name);` as well.
+Next we need to pull out the value and name of the input.
+Log `event.currentTarget.name` as well.

 ![](@attachment/Clipboard_2020-04-21-19-46-53.png) 53:07

-Let's destructure those `value` and `name` variables.
+Destructure the `value` and `name` variables.

 ```js
 function handleOption(event){